aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

     # During validation, messages will be generated with information
     # about the host(s) and key(s) which failed validation.
     #
-    # validation_mode:disabled means that validation will not run.
+    # "validation_mode: disabled" means that validation will not run.
-    # validation_mode:error will produce error messages and fail the task.
+    # "validation_mode: error" will produce error messages and fail the task.
-    # validation_mode:warning will produce warning messages.
+    # "validation_mode: warning" will produce warning messages.
-    # validation_mode:info will produce regular log messages.
+    # "validation_mode: info" will produce regular log messages.
-    # validation_mode:debug will produce hidden messages viewable with -v.
+    # "validation_mode: debug" will produce hidden messages viewable with -v.
     validation_mode: < error | warning (default) | info | debug | disabled >
 ```